katsuma/musical/README.md

 # musical [![Build Status](https://travis-ci.org/katsuma/musical.png?branch=master)](https://travis-ci.org/katsuma/musical) [![Coverage Status](https://coveralls.io/repos/katsuma/musical/badge.png)](https://coveralls.io/r/katsuma/musical)

 `musical` is a simple tool for your favorite music DVD.

-You can rip vob file by DVD chapter, convert it to wav file and add it to your iTunes library.
+You can rip vob files by each DVD chapter, convert them to wav file and add them to your iTunes library.

 ## Install

 `musical` depends on `dvdbackup` and `ffmpeg`.
-To install them try this for example,
+To install them try this for example.

 ```sh
 brew install dvdbackup